The site where Erin Foster and Jeremy Bechtel crashed

 Years later, while White County Sheriff Steve Page was reviewing the case, he decided that it was time to wipe the slate clean and start over.

-As he was looking through old documents, he came across a statement from Foster's family.
-According to their version of events, the teenagers had brought Will home and were planning on returning to the party.
+As he was looking through old documents, he came across a statement from Foster's family, in which they said that the teenagers had brought Will home and were planning on returning to the party.

-This previously overlooked tip was crucial, as it indicated that something may have happened to them after they left Foster's house.
+This previously overlooked tip was crucial, as it suggested that something may have happened to them shortly after they left Foster's home.

-In 2021, a scuba diver named Jeremy Sides began looking into the couple's disappearance.
+In 2021, a scuba diver named Jeremy Sides started looking into the couple's disappearance.

-Sides, who owns a YouTube channel dedicated to cold cases, started combing some of the lakes in the area.
+Sides, who owns a YouTube channel dedicated to cold cases, started combing lakes in the area.

 After being told about the overlooked tip by Sheriff Page, he began using a sonar system to scan the Calfkiller River beside Highway 84.